Organization-ready apps

 Once you've done that, remember to determine the type of conversation you're working with before you perform an action.
 Call the conversations.info method if you need to determine what kind of channel, DM, or MPDM you're dealing with.

-Installing organization-wide apps
+Installing organization-ready apps

+To deploy your app across an Enterprise organization, you'll need to make your app installable by an Org Admin.
 When an Org Admin installs your app across the entire organization, it is not added to any workspaces in the organization.
 The Org Admin must do this later, but they can add your app to several workspaces at once.

+An app installed via app settings will generate the organization-wide token automatically, whereas an app installed via OAuth will require a handshake to succeed in order to programmatically generate the token.
 Both installation methods provide the token your app will use to interact with the Slack platform APIs.
 Regardless of how your app is installed, the organization-wide token behaves the same and requires the same changes to how your app is developed.

-Installing via the app config UI
+Installing via the app settings UI

-If you are building an app for your own organization with no plans to allow other organizations to install it, using the app config is likely the most straightforward way to install the app.
+If you are building an app for your own organization with no plans to allow other organizations to install it, using the app settings is likely the most straightforward way to install the app.

 Enabling organization-wide installation

-4. In the Install App section, select Install to Organization.
+• If you are an Org Admin, in the Install App section, select Install to Organization.
 Once installed, you'll be able to see new org tokens.

 Installing via the OAuth flow